Last Updated on 05/07/2023 by Barney

 My Top 10 Large Garden Ferns

-Ok, lets start my top 10 list of large ferns with the daddy of them all, the Dicksonia antarctica , otherwise known as the Australian Tree Fern!
+Ok, lets start my top 10 list of large ferns with the tallest fern of them all, the Dicksonia antarctica , otherwise known as the Australian Tree Fern!

 If your pockets are deep enough this fern is an absolute show stopper in any garden.
-A big gnarly trunk and a crown of fronds 6 to 8ft across make the Dicksonia antarctica an absolute bemouth.
+A big gnarly trunk and a crown of fronds measuring 6 to 8ft across make the Dicksonia antarctica an absolute bemouth.

-One of my personal favourites. will grow to a height of 1m and a spread of 70cm.
-Beautiful fronds emerge in spring to form a shuttlecock of foliage spreading slowly to form a stunning rosette of foliage.
+One of my personal favourites.
+A semi evergreen fern that grows to a height of 1m and a spread of 70cm.
+Beautiful unfurling fronds emerge in spring to form a shuttlecock of bright green foliage, spreading slowly to form a stunning rosette.

 Dryopteris affinis ‘Cristata The King’

-Will growth to a height of 60cm, well suited to the front of border planting or to soften a path edge.
-Erythrosora does like some sun and not that suited to very shaded spots.
+Will grow to a height of 60cm.
+Suited to the front of border planting or to soften a path edge.
+Erythrosora does like some sun and not suited to very shaded spots.